kevinxie06/CEST-MRI-Analysis/README.md

 By: Kevin Xie, Kexin Wang

+Affiliations: The Kennedy Krieger Institute, The Johns Hopkins University School of Medicine, Baltimore, MD, USA

 MATLAB Version: 9.14.0.2286388 (R2023a) Update 3

 This repository contains the code and installation package for an application I designed to streamline the preparation and visualization of CEST MRI.